ilizin/pippo-code/README.md

 ```
 * Open the project with your favourite IDE.

-* Choose a problem, run its junit, debug and understand my solution.
-You can easily add a new test case because all the junits are parametrized, for example:
+* Choose a problem, run its junit, debug, try to understand the solution and you can easily add a new test case as the junits are parametrized:
 ```java
  @Parameterized.Parameters(name = "{index}: values = {2}, expectedSmallestPositiveMissingInteger = {1}")
  public static Object[][] provideTestData() {